SWIFTSIM/swiftsim/doc/RTD/source/CHIMES/param.rst

 CHIMES parameters
 -----------------

-The following parameters are specified in the parameter file when running SWIFT with the CHIMES module:
+The parameters needed when running SWIFT with the CHIMES module are described in detail below.
+At the bottom of this page we have included example sets of CHIMES parameters to familiarise new users with typical parameter values for common set ups.

 +------------------------------------+---------------------------------------------------------------+
 | Parameter                          | Description                                                   |